Pixie Hollow Games

-Pixie Hollow Games is a 30-minute television special broadcast on November 19, 2011, on Disney Channel.
-Based on the Disney Fairies franchise, it was produced by DisneyToon Studios and animated by Prana Studios.
+Pixie Hollow Games is a 23-minute animated television special broadcast on November 19, 2011, on Disney Channel.
+Based on the Disney Fairies franchise, it was produced by Disneytoon Studios and animated by Prana Studios.
 It features the voices of Mae Whitman, Lucy Liu, Raven-Symoné, Megan Hilty, Angela Bartys, and others, as Tinker Bell and the other fairies of Pixie Hollow in Never Land, taking part in an Olympic-style competition.
 It is based loosely on J. M. Barrie's Peter Pan stories, by way of Disney's animated adaptation.

 It was originally intended as the last of five feature-length films in the Tinker Bell series of direct-to-DVD 3D animated films, with the title Tinker Bell: Race through the Seasons, and a release date in 2012.
 However, the movie was rescheduled and retooled as a TV special instead of a film-length movie.
-Unlike the previous feature films in this series, Tinker Bell is not a central featured character in this special release.
+Unlike the previous feature films in this series, Tinker Bell is not a central featured character in this special release, which is focused on Rosetta.